mihirchronicles/mihirchronicles.github.io/content/bookshelf/becoming-trader-joe.md

     - It had to be easily handled
     - Outstanding product
 - Joe wrote the Fearless Flyer (marketing newsletter) for over-educated, under-paid people.
 It not only helped customers, but also employees.
 It became a central way to spread product knowledge.
 He would add silly cartoons from early 1900s as there were not tied to copyright laws.
 Benefits of Fearless Flyer:
-    - _There are no such things as consumers—dolts who are driven by drivel to buy stuff they don’t need or even want.
+    - _There are no such things as consumers-dolts who are driven by drivel to buy stuff they don’t need or even want.
 There are only customers, people who are reasonably well informed, and very well focused in their buying habits._
     - _We always looked up to the customers in the text of the Fearless Flyer.
 We assumed they knew more than they did, we never talked down to them._
     - _Given the first two assumptions, we assumed that our readers had a thirst for knowledge, 180 degrees opposite from supermarket ads.
 We emphasized ‘informative advertising.’_
 - Double Entry Retailing
     - Joe’s concept of Double Entry Retailing was my huge takeaway which was inspired from Double Entry Accounting (both sides should always balance equal).
 This is a form of second level thinking.
 Joe recognized that making changes to Demand Side factors had an influence on Supply Side factors which aren’t always obvious.
 A striking example was the introduction of orange juice freshly squeezed on the premises.
-While a great Demand Side success—customers embraced the product—it was a total nightmare to administer because of the Supply Side issues; the great variation in sweetness of oranges over the course of a year, difficulty in ensuring machines squeezed the right amount and disposal of the leftover rinds.
+While a great Demand Side success-customers embraced the product-it was a total nightmare to administer because of the Supply Side issues; the great variation in sweetness of oranges over the course of a year, difficulty in ensuring machines squeezed the right amount and disposal of the leftover rinds.
 As a result it was eventually phased out.
     - _As in double entry accounting, the change in any factor must be matched by a corresponding change in another factor.
 For example, a decision to increase geographical convenience (Demand Side) obviously involves some change of policy with landlords (Supply Side) including the amount of rent you're willing to pay.
 Consider how Barney's paid through the nose because they thought they had to offer the geographical convenience of being in Beverly Hills.
 How big a factor was this in Barney's subsequent bankruptcy?
 Was it Demand Side success at the price of Supply Side failure?_
     - Factors of the Demand Side:
         - The assortment of merchandise offered for sale.